Bioglitter – Like Paper NOT Plastic

 Bioglitter® requires the presence of microorganisms to degrade.
 Warm and wet conditions are ideal and higher concentrations of microbes will increase the rate of biodegradation.
 A good analogy is that a leaf in an arid environment will take longer to degrade than in a swamp.

-When tested to ISO14851 – Fresh water Biodegradability equivalent of stream, river and lake environments the vast majority of the biodegradable content in Bioglitter® Sparkle and Bioglitter® Pure biodegrades at ambient temperatures in only 4 weeks.
+When tested to ISO14851 – Freshwater Biodegradability equivalent of waterways in the countryside such as streams, rivers and lakes.
+The vast majority of the biodegradable content in Bioglitter® Sparkle and Bioglitter® Pure biodegrades at ambient temperatures in only 4 weeks.

 Does Bioglitter® dissolve in water?
 Would that not be a good thing?